 It’s actually ok.
 Sexual wounds run very deep in one’s mind and future beliefs.
 And why not?
 Sex, physical relationship, letting someone touch your private parts, all this is indeed significant.
 Herein, any unpleasant sexual experience would certainly be nerve-wracking for anyone.

 Sexual wounds, simply put, are injuries or impact caused due to a forced sexual act or behaviour on an individual.
 Obviously, you didn’t consent to it and the reason could be anything, be it your unconsciousness or physical/mental force exerted on you by your partner or stranger.

 Sexual misconduct can happen to and by anyone.
-Be it a family member, neighbour, job interviewer or a group of strangers.
+Be it a family member, neighbor, job interviewer or a group of strangers.
 Considering the recent stories of sexual harassment, it is no more limited to any particular age or gender.
-Some of the examples of
+Some examples are:

 SEXUAL ABUSE & TRAUMA

-- Threatening you to have sex irrespective of your refusal.
+- Threatening you to have sex despite your refusal.

 - Forcing you to do certain sexual activities you don’t want to.

 - Touching your private body parts as a joke or randomly during a conversation, without your consent